crablab/dissertation/reports/final_report/final_report.md

 A key part of my project looked a potential solutions for the clickers.
 One idea explored was the student ID cards, based on MIFARE Classic technology.
 The known flaws in the technology were discussed and a practical attack against the student ID cards demonstrated.
 Focus then turned to Bluetooth technology and specifically working with Bluetooth Low Energy devices and getting to work with the Web Bluetooth APIs.
 This has then extended to the development of a basic and scoped MVP to demonstrate the practical benefits of a solution designed on the basis of research in this project.

-The goal of the software MVP is to show a web based authentication system that allows students to securely register their attendance at a lecture.
-TODO: More to write here as I build said system...
+The goal of the software MVP was to show a web based authentication system that allows students to securely register their attendance at a lecture.
+This ultimately did not materialise due to a combination of factors: time constraints, the impact of a worldwide pandemic and issues in getting the authentication step with Web Bluetooth (latterly Web USB) working.

 ## Issues encountered